 The most important effect the biblical teaching on the Second Coming has on me is not the ability it gives some people to spin elaborate theories and construct timetables.
 Rather, it is in the incentive it gives me for holy living.
 In fact, in Luke 21, Jesus tells us that we should so live as to be, as the King James Version puts it, "accounted worthy...to stand before the Son of Man" in the end time.

 Jesus is coming again.
 When?
 I don't know.
 But I do want to be worthy!

-The author wrote these devotional thoughts while serving as a missionary in Italy.
+I wrote these devotional thoughts while Barbara and I were serving as missionaries in Italy.
 They were published in Standard, a weekly take-home curriculum piece for adult Sunday school classes produced by what is now The Foundry.

 Biblical passages relevant to Great Commission fulfillment Doing missions well: Biographical sketches Fiery global evangelism sayings World missions slogans Ideas shaping world mission outreach today